VOD film review: Good Vibrations

 Certificate: 15

-Who is Richard Dormer?
-We have no idea.
-But he’s excellent as Terri Hooley in this feel-good movie about Northern Ireland’s punk scene.
-Who is Terri Hooley?
+Richard Dormer isn’t a household name, but he’s excellent as Terri Hooley in this feel-good movie about Northern Ireland’s punk scene.
+Who’s Terri Hooley?
 The music industry had no idea, but he was excellent at running a music shop.

 Well, we say excellent.
-He barely ran it, had no money and ignorde his wife (Jodie Whittaker) in order to do it.
+He barely ran it, had no money and ignored his wife (Jodie Whittaker) to do it.
 But somehow, in between his bearded shambles and visibly passionate love of music, he found the time to found the Belfast punk rock movement, launching a record label and giving the world the legendary track Teenage Kicks.

-Who is Richard Dormer?
-We have no idea.
-But somehow, in between his bearded shambles and visibly passionate love of music, his natural enthusiasm turns this conventional story into something rather extraordinary.
+Richard Dormer, like Hooley, isn’t a household name, but somewhere between his bearded shambles and visibly passionate love of music, his natural enthusiasm turns this conventional story into something rather extraordinary.